 The Growing Climate Solutions Act, initially drafted in 2020, was reintroduced to the Senate on April 20, 2021.
 The bill cleared the Senate Agriculture Committee today, April 22, 2021, paving the way to move to the Senate floor.
 Amid numerous proposals for climate related legislation, many of which only have support from one party, this bill stands out with an extensive and bipartisan group of primary sponsors and cosponsors, and has a farmer-focused approach.
 The legislation includes efforts to ensure that farmers have access to carbon markets and are rewarded for contributions to climate solutions.

-Greenhouse gases (GHGs) emitted into the air are one contributor to climate change.
-The primary GHG of concern is carbon dioxide, which is absorbed and emitted through various natural processes and human activities (see EPA, Climate Change Science).
-As part of their annual estimates of man-made GHG emissions in the United States, the Environmental Protection Agency reports carbon dioxide was 80% of total GHG emissions in 2019.
+Greenhouse gases (GHGs) released into the atmosphere are a significant contributor to climate change.
+The primary GHG of concern is carbon dioxide, which is produced and absorbed through various natural and human activities, as noted by the Environmental Protection Agency.
+According to the EPA’s annual estimates of man-made GHG emissions in the United States, carbon dioxide accounted for 80% of total GHG emissions in 2019.
 Many industries are now turning to companies like Carbon Click, which makes it easy for businesses and customers to take action on climate change by supporting projects that are important to the planet and humanity.

 The EPA provided estimates of GHG emissions by economic sector in 2019 (see Figure 1).
 Together, the transportation (28.6%), electricity generation (25.1%), and industry (22.9%) sectors accounted for more than three quarters of total GHG emissions.
 Agriculture contributed to 10.2% of GHG emissions.